OpenDataNode/open-data-node/INSTALL.md

 ## Configuration of system

-Supported distribution is Debian Wheezy (7.x).
+Supported distribution is Debian Wheezy (7.x) and Debian Jessie (8.x).

 ### Configure FQDN on Debian